bright/new-www/content/blog/technology-for-invisible-diseases.md

 **Invisible diseases represent a vast group of patient disorders.
 Developing software for people suffering from them requires an extra empathetic approach to deliver a truly user-centric experience.
 Are you prepared to create a credible and trustworthy solution?
 Read our article to find out!**

 <div className="image">![Tech for Patients with Invisible Diseases](../../static/images/invisible_diseases_blog.png "Tech for Patients with Invisible Diseases")</div>

+People with invisible diseases often navigate their lives, both private and professional, while managing their conditions.
+These conditions are typically chronic, remaining with them for longer periods, even though their symptoms may not be visible to others.

+Invisible diseases include mental health issues, neurodiverse conditions like ADHD and autism, chronic pain and fatigue conditions such as fibromyalgia, as well as autoimmune disorders like multiple sclerosis (MS) and lupus.

+## Patient-centric approach in healthcare software solutions

+Developing technology solutions for patients with invisible diseases may require additional effort to achieve a user-centric approach.